aerospike/aerospike-client-python/doc/aerospike.rst

     :platform: 64-bit Linux and OS X
     :synopsis: Aerospike client for Python.

-``aerospike`` is a package which provides a Python client for Aerospike database clusters.
+:py:mod:`aerospike` is a package which provides a Python client for Aerospike database clusters.

 The Aerospike client enables you to build an application in Python with an Aerospike cluster as its database.
 The client manages the connections to the